chimera-linux/chimera-linux.github.io/_docs/installation/partitioning/encrypted.md

 ### LUKS and initramfs

-Once you have your `crypttab` and all the required stuff is installed, you will need to refresh your initial ramdisk, so that this is included.
+Once you have your `crypttab` as well as `fstab` and all the required stuff is installed, you will need to refresh your initial ramdisk, so that this is included.
 Keep in mind that it is necessary to have your `crypttab` set up in order for the initial ramdisk to open the LUKS device and find a root filesystem on it.

 To refresh the initramfs: